daniel-isidro/master_kschool/master_class_33.md

 * **Learning rate**

-Default is 0.001, put if higher (e.g. 0.005) to increase the learning speed
+Default is 0.001, put it higher (e.g. 0.005) to increase the learning speed

 * **Batch size**

 If it's too small, learning is very slow.
 If it's too big, we are near the dataset size, and it stops being stochastic. **Never use batch size over 1000.**

+### Convolutional Neural Networks

+Filters are used to look for a pattern in the input

+Filters measure the overlapping between the input and the pattern

+Most used fiters are 5x5 pixels

+In CNNs the layers are filters